Learn about prisoners' rights, parole

-Jeff and Richard Summers with Governor Deval Patrick
+Jeff and Richard Sumers with Governor Deval Patrick

 Former President Barack Obama on the national level, as well as Former Massachusetts Governor, Deval Patrick, on the state level, have both made significant reforms to the Criminal Offender Record Information (CORI) laws.
 These changes have had very positive effects on ex-offenders and those with criminal convictions in their past.
 The following are some of the CORI reforms that Governor Patrick put into effect in Massachusetts: